siriinthira/ewaste_nsc/README.md

 # UX UI Design Process

 # Empathize
 The empathize stage involves understanding the users and their needs in order to create a solution that addresses the challenges they face in managing e-waste.

-Based on the provided concept, the target users are:
+**Target Users:**

 **People who need to dispose of electronic waste (E-Waste):** This includes general consumers who have non-functional electronics or electronics that have reached the end of their useful life.
 They may not know where to dispose of them or how to do it responsibly.